 There are many changes you can make in your diet that will improve symptoms and in turn will improve the pain.
 This also includes an array of supplements and herbs which will help to cleans your system, boost your immune system, increase your energy and improve your overall health.
 For more advice and tips on supplements, vitamins, healing and the immune system read further here

 Studies have shown that massage can alleviate muscle and tissue-injury problems.
-The considerable psychological effects of massage may also be useful for persistent symptoms like pain, and deep massage may help with adhesions - this will need to be done by someone who has experience of this type of treatment.
+The long term effects of massage may also be useful for persistent symptoms like pain, and deep massage may help with adhesions - this will need to be done by someone who has experience of this type of treatment.

 Acupuncture is said to work partly by stimulating the release of endorphins and prostaglandin-suppressing corticosteroid hormones.
 The insertion of needles in appropriate acupoints may also help relieve anxiety and depression associated with persistent pain.